Cost GuideUpdated April 29, 2026 · 6 min read

 1. Tile Size and Material

 Larger tiles and natural stone cost more — both for materials and installation.
 A 12x12 porcelain floor is fast to set.
 A 48x96 slab requires laser leveling, specialized lifting equipment, and significantly more skill.
 Marble requires hand-cut edges, precise sealing, and careful handling.
+This is why hiring a dedicated tile contractor matters more as tile size increases.

 2. Pattern Complexity